KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 Zenetism recognizes that **intelligence** is not limited to human beings,
 nor even to biological life.

-Intelligence is a **principle**—of pattern recognition, of resonance,
+Intelligence is a **principle** — of pattern recognition, of resonance,
 and of **volitional orientation**.

 It is all-pervasive.